2013 Anchor Christmas Ale. New tree. New recipe. Same traditions.

 Not everyone who came to California in 1849 came in search of gold.
 A few came in search of trees.
 English botanist William Lobb was one such plant hunter.
 As a collector of California’s exotic flora for English nurseries, Lobb (born in East Cornwall in 1809; died in San Francisco in 1864) was responsible for the introduction of fifty-eight species of California plants to English gardens, including Giant Sequoia and California White Fir.

 Each year our Christmas Ale gets a unique label and a unique recipe.
-Although our recipes must remain a secret, many save a few bottles from year to year.
+Although our craft beer recipes must remain a secret, many save a few bottles from year to year.
 Properly refrigerated, the beer remains intriguing and drinkable for years.
-Different nuances emerge as the flavor mellows slightly, much like the memories of great holiday seasons past.
+Different nuances emerge as the flavor mellows slightly, much like the memories of the best holiday seasons past.
 Celebrate the holidays with Anchor Christmas Ale, an Anchor tradition since 1975.